ylwhxht/SRKD-DRET/README.md

 # Sunshine to Rainstorm: Cross-Weather Knowledge Distillation for Robust 3D Object Detection (AAAI2024)

 This is a official code release of SRKD&DRET (Sunshine to Rainstorm: Cross-Weather Knowledge Distillation for Robust 3D Object Detection).

-This code is mainly based on OpenPCDet.
+This code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [SPRAY](https://github.com/Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray).

 Coming soon...
 ## Detection Framework